-An individual pre-configured link key is used to secure communication between the Trust Centre and one other node.
-Thus, a different pre-configured link key is used for each node of the network, and must be pre-programmed into the node and into the Trust Centre.
-As an alternative to specifying this key in the application code, the key can be set through the Key Descriptor parameter Key in the ZPS Configuration Editor by specifying the key first for the Trust Centre and then for the other node.
-The IEEE/MAC address of the node must also be pre-programmed into the Trust Centre along with the link key.
+The Trust Centre and other nodes must be pre-programmed with the relevant preconfigured link key(s).
+This key can be specified in the application code for the node and referenced by zps_vAplSecSetInitialSecurityState() or can be set through the Key Descriptor parameter Key in the ZPS Configuration Editor on both the Trust Centre and other node(s).
+In the case of a unique link key, the IEEE/MAC address of the node must also be pre-programmed into the Trust Centre along with the link key.
+For the Key Descriptor parameters, refer to Section 11.7.9.